Hud Rickit

 Haydn "Hud" Rickit (born 19 February 1951) is a former New Zealand rugby union player.
 A lock, Rickit represented Auckland and Waikato at a provincial level, and also played for Australian state side Queensland in 1974.
-He was a member of the New Zealand national side, the All Blacks, in 1981, playing two test matches against the touring Scotland team.
+He was a member of the New Zealand national side, the All Blacks, playing two test matches against Scotland during their 1981 tour of New Zealand.